Carson-MD/4400/README.md

 >>TRUE

 gene(X).
->>return all genes in the database.
+>>returns all genes in the database.

 **4) Check if an effect is in the database:**